EternityForest/SG1/SG1Protocol.md

 ## RF Profiles

+Power limit is 8dbm unless specified for narrowband profiles.
+These profiles are meant to comply with FCC 15.247, which requires a -6db bandwidth of 500Khz to use higher transmission powers.

+They should also be usable under Europe's ETSI EN300.220, allowing 863 to 868MHz operation, however they will not be usable for audio of video due to the ETSI 300KHz limit when used for that purpose.

+I am *not* a lawyer!
+Do your own research, these may not be usable everywhere.

 ### 1: GFSK600
 600 baud, 6.25KHz deviation, 25Khz channel spacing
+Power Limit: -4dbm

 ### 2: GFSK1200
-1200 baud, 10KHz deviation, 50Khz channel spacing
+1200 baud, 8KHz deviation, 25Khz channel spacing
+Power limit: -4db

 ### 3: GFSK4800
-4800 baud, 25KHz deviation, 100Khz channel spacing
+4800 baud, 177KHz deviation, 600Khz channel spacing

 ### 4: GFSK10K
-10kbaud, 25khz deviation, 100Khz spacing
+10kbaud, 177khz deviation, 600Khz spacing

-### 5: GFSK38k
+### 5: GFSK38K
-38400 baud, 80khz deviation, 250khz spacing
+38400 baud, 177khz deviation, 600khz spacing

 ### 6: GFSK100K:
-100kbaud, 100khz deviation, 250khz spacing
+100kbaud, 177khz deviation, 600khz spacing.

 ### 7: GFSK250K
-250Kbaud, 125khz deviation, 500khz spacing
+250Kbaud, 177khz deviation, 750khz spacing.
+Do not use on 433MHz.

 ## Channel Numbers